typelevel/typelevel.github.com/_posts/2015-07-23-type-projection.md

 `StSource[A]#S` will just do what I mean.

-In a future post, we’ll use this “infer the whole refinement” feature to demonstrate that some of the most magical Scala type system features aren’t really so magical.
+In a future post, we’ll use this “infer the whole refinement” feature to demonstrate that some of the most magical-seeming Scala type system features aren’t really so magical.
 But before we get to that, we need to see just why existentials are anything but “wildcards”, and why it doesn’t *always* make sense to be able to lift existentials like `S`